 Dr. Brayboy is an Reproductive Scientist Development Alumna supported by NICHD K12.
 She is also a junior investigator on Women and Infants Reproductive Health COBRE.
 Her K12 research examines how multidrug transporters safeguard the normal mammalian ovary from toxicants and chemotherapeutics.
 Her new preliminary data show there may be a link between oocyte mitochondrial physiology and multidrug resistance transporters.
 She also has P20 funding to correlate mural and granulosa cell single cell transcriptomics with the development of gestational hypertension (i.e pre-eclampsia) and gestational diabetes.

 Dr. Brayboy received her undergraduate degree from Florida A & M University in Tallahassee, FL.
 She graduated with her MD from Temple University School of Medicine in Philadelphia, PA.
 She was a resident in Obstetrics and Gynecology at Abington Memorial Hospital in Abington, PA.
-She finished her fellowship in Reproductive Endocrinology and Infertility at Women and Infants in 2014.
+She finished her fellowship in Reproductive Endocrinology and Infertility in 2014.